Grand Coulee Dam School District Highly Capable Program Description

 Nomination of Students for the Highly Capable Program

 Teachers, students, parents, and community members can nominate students for the highly capable program.
 To nominate students, please contact the child’s school.
 Those interested in nominating a student for the highly capable program will complete the nomination form, and the student will be assessed during the next identification activity.
-Identification activities take place each year in the fall (September) and spring (May/June).
-The identification process uses a multiple measures approach to help teachers, principals, and parents make appropriate decisions about learning needs of highly capable learners.
+Identification activities take place each year in November and February.
+The identification process uses a multiple measures approach to help teachers, principals, and parents make appropriate decisions about the learning needs of highly capable learners.

 Definition of Highly Capable